cookie223/real-time/README.md

 1. Depending on the subway line you want to retrieve data for, it could be in a separate feed.
 Added ability to set feeds to pull from in `config.py`.
 See here for list of MTA feeds: http://datamine.mta.info/list-of-feeds

-1. Changed display to only show one train arrival at a time.
+1. Changed display to only show one train arrival individually at a time.

+1. Cycle through and display next N number of trains based on `NUM_TRAINS` in `config.py`

+1. Added ability to set either smaller 64x16 display or larger 192x16 display that also displays the destination stop.
+Just set `LARGE_DISPLAY = True` in `config.py`

 1. Set MTA key in env.sh (stored locally, not in repo) and source it `source env.sh`

 1. Run `./run.sh` to automatically source env.sh and run `python importdata.py` together

-TODO:
-1. Cycle through and display next N number of trains based on configuration
-2. Add ability to set either smaller 64x16 display or larger 192x16 display that also displays the destination stop